 - Many of my family were or are actors and creatives, including my grandfather.
 I was raised on a steady diet of classic film and TV shows.

-- My favorite film is The Matrix, to the surprise of no one.
+- My favorite film is The Matrix.

 Where I live